spm/spm-docs/docs/tutorials/beginners/fmri/preprocessing.md

 ## Normalise

 Select `Normalise (Write)` from the
-`Normalise` pull-down menu.
+`Normalise` pull-down on the "Menu" window.
 This will call up the specification of a normalise job in the batch editor window.

 - Highlight `Data`, select `New Subject`.